 I need some moisturizer!

-In Seoul today it plummeted to minus 8.
-If like me, you have dry skin then it’s going to be a nightmare without the correct moisturizer.
+In Seoul today, it plummeted to minus 8.
+If like me; you have dry skin then it will be a nightmare without the correct moisturizer.

 I have done my research and found the best Korean moisturizers for dry skin.

 I have gathered together some information including Korean products and skin routines to help combat our Dry Skin.

 - 6 of the best Korean moisturizers for dry skin.